Supporting Virtual Collegiate Recovery in the Era of COVID-19Prioritizing A Holistic Approach to Collegiate Recovery

-Part two will explore this more nuanced understanding of what students need to support their recovery, particularly how a holistic approach can be central to preventing relapse.
+Part two will explore this more nuanced understanding of what students need to support their collegiate recovery, particularly how a holistic approach can be central to preventing relapse.

-The notion of holistic recovery is based on consideration for the entire person.
+The notion of a holistic collegiate recovery program is based on consideration for the entire person.
 According to the Substance Abuse and Mental Health Services Administration (SAMHSA) recovery is defined as “A process of change through which individuals improve their health and wellness, live a self-directed life, and strive to reach their full potential”, and must include four areas of focus: health, purpose, home, and community.
 Similarly, the Betty Ford Institute views recovery as a “voluntarily maintained lifestyle characterized by sobriety, personal health, and citizenship.”

 For some, Recovery Oriented Systems of Care (ROSC) may be the answer.
 These coordinated networks of community-based services utilize the combined strengths of individuals, families, and communities to support wellness, and ensure quality of life for those in recovery.
 As students become less tied to the campus and more tied to their community, these types of online resources may become an important part of their health and wellness infrastructure.